slyon/ubuntu-maintainers-handbook/BugTriage.md

 Future outlook:
 > as capacity permits we want in the future to start also having
 > a look at the [sponsoring queue](http://reqorts.qa.ubuntu.com/reports/sponsoring/index.html)
-> and (not yet sure if it will be weekly or part of daily triage) look at recent
-> feedback to our documentation using [dsctriage](https://snapcraft.io/dsctriage)

 ## Awareness of the Triage